vaadin/vaadin-board/README.md

 # \<vaadin-board\>

-Responsive layout, with several features.
+Allows to add responsive layouts., with several features.

 ## License